 Just a tip, soaps and body wash containing toxins often leave more scum behind.
 If you want to get ahead of the mildew, check out our favorite organic body washes to try this year.

-We hope this non-toxic shower curtain guide makes your purchase much easier!
-Let us know in the comments which curtain you chose and why!
+I hope this non-toxic shower curtain guide makes your purchase much easier!
+Let me know in the comments which curtain you chose and why!